 All containers should be labeled with contents including %, accumulation date, associated hazards, necessary precautions, and generator identification.
 When a material has not been spent or otherwise altered, and has the original label in good condition, the original label will be sufficient.
-Otherwise, when container size and configuration allow, the uniform waste label shown in Figure 3.3.1 should be used.
+Otherwise, when container size and configuration allow, the uniform waste label should be used.
 Labels are available from OEHS.

 If for some reason the uniform waste label can not be used, the generator shall be sure to label the waste container with all of the information included in the uniform label.
-A material safety data sheet can often provide information necessary to label a container.
-MSDS's should be obtained and kept on file for each potentially hazardous material brought on campus.
-A typical MSDS is shown in Figure 3.3.2.
+A safety data sheet can often provide information necessary to label a container.
+SDS's should be obtained and kept on file for each potentially hazardous material brought on campus.